Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 William C. Porter – Alpha Beta Chapter (University of Arizona) – 1993 to 1998

-Brother William C. Porter served as National President from 1993 to 1998.
-Brother Porter received the Holmes Award in 1964 at the 50th Anniversary National Conclave.
-After earning a Juris Doctorate at the University of Arizona Law School, he served the US Army through the Judge Advocate General Corps from 1968 until 1976.
-He served in Vietnam from 1970 to 1971.
-After returning home from the Army, he practiced law in his home state of Arizona.
+Brother William C. Porter served as National President of Alpha Kappa Lambda from 1993 to 1998.
+He was honored with the Holmes Award in 1964 during the Fraternity’s 50th Anniversary National Conclave.
+After earning his Juris Doctorate from the University of Arizona Law School, Brother Porter served in the U.S. Army Judge Advocate General’s Corps from 1968 to 1976, including a deployment to Vietnam from 1970 to 1971.
+Upon completing his military service, he returned to Arizona and established a distinguished legal career, primarily in criminal defense, based in Phoenix.

 Brother Porter entered the Omega Chapter on August 14, 2019.